Skip to main content

 Considerations for Pediatric Ulcerative Colitis

 The primary endpoint should be achieving clinical remission.
 The FDA recommends centralized reading of endoscopies for evaluating endpoints.
 Both the endoscopist and central reader should be blinded to treatment assignment when documenting their findings.
-If there are discrepancies between endoscopist and central reader, the protocol should advise how to handle this when conducting the efficacy analysis.
+If there are discrepancies between the endoscopist and the central reader, the protocol should advise how to handle this when conducting the efficacy analysis.
 The FDA suggests adjudication by a third reader.
 The FDA also recommends implementing standardized training across sites to minimize bias and standardize readings across sites.

 The secondary endpoints should include clinical response, corticosteroid-free remission, endoscopic improvement, endoscopic remission, and maintenance of remission.
 The maintenance of remission can be evaluated by implementing a re-randomization in the research’s maintenance phase.
 This will help determine if the therapy can maintain a durable state of remission.